 - Mathematics is necessary for science, engineering, and research.

-- Knowing math will help you make better decisions about risk, policy, and managing your money.
+- Knowing math will help you make better risk, policy, and money management decisions.

 Studying maths is also an excellent way of developing the appropriate mental tools for dealing with life’s complex realities.

 If you are looking to improve your vocabulary, I wrote a whole article that I encourage you to read: 11 Best FREE Apps to Learn English Vocabulary